Kid looking into computer screen while the world is 'burning on the news'

 To ensure the coming apocalypse does not destroy humanity, what if we made “brain seed vaults”?
 Instead of sending our bodies to distant planets on the USS Enterprise, we’d simply send our “dishbrains” to the final frontier.

-Svalbard Global Seed Vault
+Svalbard Global Seed Vault. in the snow

 “The Svalbard Global Seed Vault is the ultimate insurance policy for the world’s food supply, securing millions of seeds representing every important crop variety available.” | Source: Croptrust.org